Full question:

 Answer:

-E. Gross and confirmed habits of intoxication from the use of liquor or drugs;
+- E. Gross and confirmed habits of intoxication from alcohol or drugs

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.